eddylj/Backend-Communication-App/assumptions.md

 ## Channel
 ### channel_details()
-- Name = name of the channel, not members
+- Name = name of the channel, not members.
+- Members are ordered by joining date.
 ### channel_messages()
 - Negative start parameters are treated as invalid.
 ### channel_leave()